theramiyer/blog/content/post/2020/better-online-privacy-part-ii.md

 date: 2020-12-01T15:17:59+05:30
 description: |
     Guarding one's privacy online could be as simple as applying some basic principles to browsing.
 A slight change in behaviour can have a drastic effect on your online privacy.
 This post has simple steps that you can use to guard your privacy online, including working with browser fingerprinting.
+summary: |
+    In the previous post, we saw what we mean by privacy, why it matters, and why we say privacy is a myth in today's world of connected services.
+We also looked at what methods companies use to track us online.
+We saw that the conventional methods of protecting our privacy online does not work in cases such as Google and Facebook.
+In this post, we look at how to handle tracking by large corporations.

 tags:
 - internet
 - privacy